Colgate Sailing Adventures — Croatia Holiday Sailing Flotilla

 Leg 1: Agana to Dubrovnik – August 24-31, 2019

 Perfectly situated to allow easy cruising to a multitude of the Dalmatian islands, there are many ports, anchorages and islands to explore.
 While we can never guarantee a specific itinerary due to weather considerations and other variables here’s a description of the various stops on Leg 1 and Leg 2 of this Croatia Adventure.
 If you’ve got the time, plan to do both legs – Agana to Agana– as none of the stops repeat.
 Most of the information that follows came from various websites and the Adriatic Pilot, which we highly recommend you purchase for this trip.
-Images on this page were provided by Sunsail and participants in the 2016 Colgate Sailing Adventures Flotilla Cruise in Croatia.
+The flotilla fleet will enjoy a leisurely sail to the Sunsail Base in Agana Marina, and tonight you gather to celebrate a great flotilla cruise adventure at a restaurant in the marina.

 Proposed Itineraries for This Exciting Croatian Tour Under Sail